pytest-dev/pytest/doc/en/how-to/usage.rst

 .. _nodeids:

-**Run tests by node ids**
+**Run tests by collection arguments**

-Each collected test is assigned a unique ``nodeid`` which consist of the module file path followed by specifiers like class names and function names separated by ``::`` characters, and parameters from parametrization in ``[...]``.
+Pass the module filename relative to the working directory, followed by specifiers like the class name and function name separated by ``::`` characters, and parameters from parameterization enclosed in ``[]``.
-You can use the same syntax to match tests relative to the working directory.

 To run a specific test within a module: